angular/material/docs/content/Theming/04_how_it_works.md

 Angular Material uses both an `md-theme` directive and an `$mdTheming` service to provide JavaScript support for theming.

+- `md-theme` is a directive that will set and watch the element's theme so all children elements can easily inherit the styles.
-`$mdTheming` is an internal service that registers an element as 'themable': it can inherit the theme from parent elements.
+- `$mdTheming` is an internal service that registers an element as 'themable': it can inherit the theme from parent elements.

 `$mdTheming` will look up the DOM for the nearest parent with an `md-theme` attribute, and add that parent's theme class to its own element.